mpicbg-csbd/unet-smfish-seg/notes/notes.md

 1. take an image apart and put it back together exactly the same way.
 2. make sure that the parts of my images that are within the border of completely valid convolutions give exactly the same results from different patches.

+These sqaureish / straight-line-ish artifacts are a direct result of the model!
+Not the process by which the image is broken into patches or sewn back together.
+Strange!
+Is this something innate to unets, or is it also present in our training data???

+# PROBLEM: I use matplotlib in multiple places.
+I need a global setting on the cluster that forces me to use the Agg backend!

+I don't know how to use a new version of a package I've installed myself without forcibly adding it to the sys.path at the head of the list (this is not platform independent!)